 - Developing “agile testing” processes to utilize the insights gleaned in your martech ecosystem to better connect with and retain likely-to-churn customers

-In conjunction with calculating your attrition rate, evaluating all customer insights from across channels — ideally, by pulling all data into a single source of truth like a customer data platform (CDP) — and modifying your marketing accordingly is how you can capably and progressively minimize churn.
+In addition to calculating your attrition rate, evaluating all customer insights from across channels and modifying your marketing accordingly is necessary to reduce churn.

-This machine learning model enables brands that use BlueConic to calculate attrition risk per customer based on previous customers who have already churned.
+This machine learning model enables businesses that use BlueConic to calculate attrition risk per customer based on previous customers who have already churned.

 Since this notebook comes out-of-the-box, zero hard coding skills are needed to set this up.